More-Wrong/Factorio-True-Nukes/README.md

 They are not too bad, but firing the cannon shell at full fire rate can reduce the framerate significantly.
 Due to the lack of extra map loading, they have no noticable freeze time when they hit.

+These weapons are more likely to disrupt game balance, as they are much more early game, hence the option to disable them
 ### Performance
 To allow the game to load in the relevent map areas and apply damage, the larger weapons can freeze the game for some time when they hit (as the initial damage is applied), and cause slow down for a period afterwards while the blast-wave propagates.
 The atomic cannon shell is quick enough that it can be fired at full rate, even with fire rate upgrades.